 There was a report that has come out that the U.S. military over a decade behind China and Russia as it relates to space defense.

-Um I'm getting really concerned that America's taking its eye off the ball here.
+I'm getting really concerned that America's taking its eye off the ball here.

-I think the equal uh point, though, is that Vladimir Putin is isolating himself from the civilized world.
+I think the equal point, though, is that Vladimir Putin is isolating himself from the civilized world.

-Actions like this one that happened in the U.K., uh, the fact that the world is standing up to him, not just Theresa May, but today the Trump administration put out new sanctions.
+Actions like this one that happened in the U.K., the fact that the world is standing up to him, not just Theresa May, but today the Trump administration put out new sanctions.

 I do know one thing.

-If I ever do go to Moscow, I'm not having dinner with Vladimir Putin, and if I do, I'm taking a food taster, somebody I don't like who's gonna eat it first, and then I'll decide whether to put my fork in the food.
+And if I do, I'm taking a food taster, somebody I don't like who's going to eat it first, and then I'll decide whether to put my fork in the food.

 I mean, it's pretty scary.

-But the president today did something that, well, people on the left said he wasn't going to do, and that is that he's gone directly after Russia as it relates to what they have been engaged in, and that means sanctions against trying to influence our elections, and so discord in the country.
+But the president today did something that, well, people on the left said he wasn't going to do, and that is that he's gone directly after Russia as it relates to what they have been engaged in, and that means sanctions against trying to influence our elections and so discord in the country.

-And it's amazing because he's the one that's doing it, and yet he's the one who's been uh accused of colluding, and it was Barack Obama that was lecturing him.
+And it's amazing because he's the one that's doing it, and yet he's the one who's been accused of colluding.

-There is no serious person out there who would suggest somehow that you could even you could even rig America's elections.
+There is no serious person out there who would suggest somehow that you could even rig America's elections in part because they're so decentralized and the numbers of votes involved.

-There's no evidence that that has happened in the past, or that there are instances in which that will happen this time.
+There's no evidence that that has happened in the past or that there are instances in which that will happen this time.

-And so uh I'd invite Mr. Trump to stop whining and go try to make his case to get votes.
+And so I'd invite Mr. Trump to stop whining and go try to make his case to get votes.

 Well, I remember it very vividly.